JamesMartin1998/lets-pick/README.md

 - MoreDropdown used on posts and comments, to allow the author to edit or delete their content.
 - ProfileDropdown variation allows the profile owner to edit their profile or change their username and password.
 - Improves the user experience as users become familiar with the 3 dot icon and assoicate it with allowing them to access more functionality on the site.
 - Also improves the user experience by allowing supplementary content to be hidden from the main content.
-Thus, not keeping the laout simple and not overwhelming for the user.
+Thus, not keeping the layout simple and not overwhelming for the user.

 ### NavBar